Build a simple task

 Config your task

 file.
-This configuration is typically done in the explorer UI where you will be requested to sign your config with your wallet.
+This configuration is done in the explorer UI where you will be requested to sign your config with your wallet.

 Add or edit your config parameters